10 Best Gore Tex Running Shoes Reviewed

 Q: Why are some shoes so much more expensive than others?

-A: The running shoes have different prices because they are from different manufacturers.
+A: Running shoes have different prices because they are from different manufacturers.
 Also shoes from one manufacturer will have different prices, this is because of the features that you find in the shoes.
 These features can include a sophisticated outsole, up to date technology, material (Synthetic uppers are also expensive) used and the weight of the shoes.
 Some have higher prices due to the endorsements made by athletes.
+Gore tex trail running shoes tend to be a bit more expensive due to complicated and rough soles.

 Q: I’m just a beginner.
 Can I pay less for shoes?